Sparagas/Silent-Hill/docs/Silent Hill in other games.md

 - Sony - PlayStation 3

 #### Description
 PlayStation Home was a virtual 3D social gaming platform.
-It had James and Pyramid Head costumes and a Diner location from Silent Hill: Downpour.
+It had James Sunderland, Pyramid Head, Heather Mason, Nurse, and Robbie the Rabbit character costumes, Anne's police uniform outfit, and a Diner location from Silent Hill: Downpour.

 ### Dead by Daylight
 #### Platforms